Global spectra, polytopes and stacky invariants: Introduction

-which is a generalization of Noether's formula (\ref{eq:Noether}): indeed, a reflexive polytope $P$ is Fano and its algebraic and/or geometric spectrum satisfies $\sum_{i=1}^{\mu} (\alpha_i -1)^2 =2$ ({\em version 3 of july 2016}: I am informed that an analogous result has been proved independently by Batyrev and Schaller, see \cite{BS}).
+which is a generalization of formula (\ref{eq:Noether}): indeed, a reflexive polytope $P$ is Fano and its geometric spectrum satisfies $\sum_{i=1}^{\mu} (\alpha_i -1)^2 =2$ (after a preprint version of this paper was written \cite{D0}, I have been informed that an analogous result was proposed independently by Batyrev and Schaller in \cite{BS}).